RaghavT5/Fridge2Fork-react/README.md

 # Fridge2Fork
 Welcome to Fridge2Fork, a "what's in my fridge" style recipe suggestion app that helps users find recipes based on the ingredients they have on hand.

-Built with React and Tailwind, Fridge2Fork is a simple, easy-to-use app that allows users to quickly and easily find recipe ideas without the need to create an account or save recipes.
+Built with React and Tailwind, Fridge2Fork is a simple, easy-to-use app that allows users to quickly and easily find recipe ideas without the need to create an account.

 ## Features